NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/IDCBodyPartRegression/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. We will use the trained model from the author (below) to test the neural network on a small dataset obtained from TCIA using IDC.
 1. We will use BigQuery to obtain a more varied dataset that captures differences in CT volumes (pixel spacing, slice thickness, manufacturer).
+1. We will then use the trained model from the author (below) to test the neural network on the dataset obtained from TCIA using IDC.
+1. Next we will compare the "ground truth" regions from the RTSTRUCT/SEG files to the regions cropped by using BPR, and see if they are within the bounds.
-1. We will create better visualizations of the cropped results, (either within the notebook, or by sending data back to the OHIF viewer), and compare it to the anatomical regions described by the RTSTRUCT/SEG files.
+1. We will show the difference between the body part examined tag from the original DICOM files to the ones predicted by BPR.
+1. We will visualize the results by populating the results to DICOM data stores and interacting with them using the OHIF viewer.

 ## Progress and Next Steps

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

+1. We have obtained a small, but varied, CT dataset.
-1. We have used the trained model from the author to test the regression network on a small sample of data.
+1. We have used the trained model from the author to test the regression network on a sample of data.
-1. We have started to obtain a varied CT dataset.
+1. We have created our own SEG DICOM files that hold for each patient the "ground truth" anatomical region versus the cropped region produced by BPR.
-1. We have started to compare the cropped regions to the anatomy provided by the RTSTRUCT/SEG files.
+1. We have created our own SEG DICOM files that holds the predicted body part examined regions (see figure below for the distribution).
+1. We need to populate DICOM data stores and use the OHIF viewer to interact with them.
+1. It would be beneficial to test on a larger dataset.

 # Illustrations